 There are numerous benefits to using psychometric testing in recruitment.
 Psychometric tests have been shown to improve recruitment outcomes by 24%, which in turn saves the business money in both the short and long term.

-- General benefits of psychometric testing include measurable results which are objective and standardized.
+- General benefits of psychometric testing include measurable results that are objective and standardized.
 This means that recruiters are less likely to make bad hires based on gut feel and selection bias inherent in the interview process.

 - Psychometric tests are generally used at the beginning of the selection process as a way of eliminating large numbers of candidates.
 This results in a small pool of suitable candidates.